 - brainstorm possible concepts or big ideas to form the backbone of the units and will identify the main components of the units and possible formats

 Who Should Attend

 Superintendents, chief academic officers, curriculum specialists, content department directors and chairs, district and campus instructional leaders, and individuals interested in becoming certified curriculum management auditors.
+District cohorts are encouraged to attend.
 Please note: Completion of Level 1 CMAT is required prior to attending this workshop.